 To Submit a Proposal for Review

-If you are a member of the Occidental community planning any sort of research concerning human subjects, please complete the appropriate Approval Request Form (your proposal request) from the link below and submit it (along with any other supporting information, e.g., consent/assent form) to email@example.com.
-In addition, you will be asked to submit a hard copy with signatures to the Interim IRB Coordinator, Janet Morris, in the Academic Commons/Library, room 253A (the Undergraduate Research Center).
+If you are a member of the Occidental community planning any sort of research concerning human subjects, please complete the appropriate Approval Request Form (your proposal request - see the text link below) and submit it along with any other supporting information, e.g., consent/assent form, to firstname.lastname@example.org.
 The proposal will be reviewed by the IRB Coordinator for completeness.
 Then, depending on the nature of the research requiring review, it will either be reviewed by the full committee or receive an expedited review.
 Please note: The committee meets monthly during the regular academic year, and does not generally meet during the summer months of June, July and August; therefore, researchers should make appropriate plans.
 Customarily, the first committee meeting of the academic year is in early September and the last meeting of the year is in early May.